aichbauer/sepp/README.md

 ### sepp list

-With `sepp version` you can display all `sepp templates`, already installed.
+With `sepp list` you can display all `sepp templates` that are installed.

 ```sh
 # list all installed templates